hardaatbaath/POPL_GROUP_14/doc/README.md

 ## Principles of Programming Language used
-### Ownership:
+### Ownership and Lifetimes:

 * **Definition:** Ownership is Rust's mechanism for managing memory and ensuring memory safety without a garbage collector.
 It involves tracking which part of code owns a piece of data and is responsible for cleaning it up.

 * **How it Works:** Each value in Rust has a variable that is its "owner."
 A value can only have one owner at a time.
 When the owner goes out of scope, Rust automatically cleans up the memory associated with the value.
 * **Use in code:**
 ```
+Ownership and lifetimes are implicit in the usage of references
 ```

-### Borrowing:
+### Referencing and Borrowing:

+* **Definition:**
-* **Definition:** Borrowing is the mechanism by which references to values are passed around in Rust without transferring ownership.
+    * Borrowing: is the mechanism by which references to values are passed around in Rust without transferring ownership.
 Borrowing allows multiple parts of the code to read or use data without taking ownership.

+    * Referencing:  Referencing is the act of creating references to values, allowing functions or other parts of the code to operate on the data without taking ownership.
 * **Types of Borrowing:**
     1. **Immutable Borrowing (&T):** Allows reading the data but not modifying it.
     2. **Mutable Borrowing (&mut T):** Allows both reading and modifying the data but ensures exclusive access.
 * **Use in code:**
 ```
+Line 50: In the astar function, grid is passed as a reference to a slice of slices: &[Vec<i32>].
+This is borrowing the grid without taking ownership.
+Line 98: In the get_neighbors function, node is borrowed when calling get_neighbors(current, width, height):
+Line 128: In the heuristic function, start and goal are borrowed when calculating the Manhattan distance:
 ```

 ### Mutability: